Geno2K/case-study-cyclistic/README.md

 ```

 > - Investigating the missing data was beyond the scope of this case study, so for the purposes of analysis all of those rows were removed, as were those with duplicate ride_ids, incorrect ride_id syntax, and implausible trip durations.
-> - Some new columns were also created to facilitate analysis: trip_duration, day_of_week, and season.
+> - Some new columns were also created to facilitate analysis: trip_duration, day_of_week, month, and season.
 > - Number of removed rows was 1,694,137, leaving a total of 4,166,431 rows in our now cleaned data table.

 ## Data Analysis: